-- 40. Plaintiff Rose Mills is a transgender woman. - 41.
-Ms. Mills was incarcerated at ISCI as of June 28, 2024.
+- 40. Plaintiff Jane Poe is a transgender woman. - 41.
+Ms. Poe is currently incarcerated at ISCI.
 She has been incarcerated since April of 2023 and anticipates being incarcerated until 2025. - 42.
-Ms. Mills has identified as a woman since she was 23 years old, and has lived as a woman since 2017. - 43.
-When she was arrested in 2019, Ms. Mills was sent to North Idaho Correctional Institution ("NICI").
+Ms. Poe has identified as a woman since she was 23 years old, and has lived as a woman since 2017. - 43.
+When she was arrested in 2019, Ms. Poe was sent to North Idaho Correctional Institution ("NICI").
 While there, she asked to be evaluated for gender dysphoria.
 She was diagnosed with gender dysphoria by a physician at the facility. - 44.
-Ms. Mills began hormone therapy that year and has continued this course of treatment for the past five years. - 45.
-Under the care and supervision of medical personnel, she currently takes estradiol (estrogen therapy) and spironolactone, which blocks male sex hormone receptors to lower the amount of testosterone the body makes.
-She receives blood work every six months and meets with her doctor yearly to monitor the hormone therapy. - 46.
-On May 28, 2024, she learned about HB 668 and its potential impact on her medication.
-It is her understanding that because of this new law, she will be cut off from her medical treatment if the law is permitted to take effect. - 47.
-On June 13, 2024, Ms. Mills was told by members of the medical staff that she would be tapered off her hormone therapy medications beginning July 1, 2024.
-The same day, a memo was sent to her and, she believes, another 15 transgender people at ISCI who receive hormone replacement therapy to treat their diagnosed gender dysphoria.
-The memo asked them to gather for a meeting the following week to discuss the changes in ISCI's ability to provide gender affirming medical care.
+Ms. Poe began hormone therapy that year and has taken it for the past five years.
+She currently takes Estradiol and Spironolactone.
+She receives blood work every six months and meets with her doctor yearly to monitor the hormone therapy. - 45.
+On May 28, 2024, she learned about H.B.
+668 and its potential impact on her medication.
+It is her understanding that because of this new law, she will be cut off from her medical treatment on or about July 1st of this year. - 46.
+On June 13, 2024, Ms. Poe was told by members of the medical staff that she would be tapered off her hormone therapy medications beginning July 1, 2024.
+The same day, a memo was sent to her and, she believes, another 15 transgender people at ISCI who use hormone replacement therapy, asking them to gather for a meeting the following week to discuss the changes in ISCI's ability to provide gender affirming medical care.

-- 48. At the June 20, 2024 meeting, the Warden, Head of Security, and Head of Medical told the transgender people that, due to HB 668, they would either be cut off or tapered off their hormone therapy. - 49.
-Ms. Mills is concerned for how losing access to the hormone therapy treatment for her gender dysphoria will impact her.
+- 47. At the June 20, 2024 meeting, the Warden, Head of Security, and Head of Medical told the transgender people that, due to HB 668, they would either be cut off or tapered off their hormone therapy. - 48.
+Ms. Poe is concerned for how this will impact her.
 Before she was incarcerated in 2023, she suffered a lapse in her hormone therapy due to not having a means of transportation.
 During that time, she was mentally unstable.
-Ms. Mills suffered increased anxiety and depression.
+Ms. Poe suffered increased anxiety and depression.
 Her body went through male puberty again and her dysphoria increased.
 She found it hard to sleep.
 While the changes in her body upon starting hormone therapy were gradual, after temporarily stopping, the changes came much more quickly and she felt mentally and physically exhausted.
-She felt alternately cold, clammy, and hot and suffered pain and depression. - 50.
-IDOC staff administer Ms. Mills's hormone therapy orally twice a day (morning and evening). - 51.
-She does not want to suffer the pain of losing access to this medical care again.
-If she is denied access to her hormone therapy treatment, she would be scared for herself.
-She fears she would suffer the same suicidality and severe mental pain and suffering as she did before.
+She felt alternately cold, clammy, and hot and suffered pain and depression. - 49.
+IDOC staff administer Ms. Poe's hormone therapy orally twice a day (morning and evening). - 50.
+She does not want to suffer this again.
+If she is cut off on July 1, she would be scared for herself.
+She fears she would suffer the same suicidality and severe mental pain and suffering as she did before. - 51.
+Plaintiff Jane Doe is a transgender woman. - 52.
+Ms. Doe is currently incarcerated at ISCI.
+She has been incarcerated since 2023, and anticipates being incarcerated in Idaho for several more years. - 53.
+In 2020, before Ms. Doe was incarcerated, her general care physician diagnosed her with gender dysphoria. - 54.
+Ms. Doe began gender affirming hormone therapy, in the form of intramuscular injections of Estradiol and Spironolactone, shortly thereafter.
+She received this therapy for three years before her incarceration in IDOC.